 Our gear is waterproofed and ready to go.

-One of the great things about canoe tripping (compared to backpacking) is that you don’t have to carry all of your gear.
-In other words, you can generally bring a bit more.
-However, we tried to pack fairly light for this trip.
+For me, one of the great things about canoe tripping (compared to backpacking) is not having to carry all of the gear.
+In other words, you can generally bring a bit more but I still try to pack fairly lightweight.
 Here’s what we brought along:

 CAMPING GEAR LIST: